silnrsi/pysilfont/docs/scripts.md

 ---
 ####  psfrenameglyphs
-Usage: **`psfrenameglyphs [--mergecomps] [-c CLASSFILE] -i INPUT ifont [ofnt]`**
+Usage: **`psfrenameglyphs [--mergecomps] [-c CLASSFILE] -i INPUT ifont [ofont]`**

 _([Standard options](docs.md#standard-command-line-options) also apply)_

-Within a UFO and, if -c specified, a classes definition file, assign new working names to glyphs based on csv input file, format "oldname,newname".
+Assign new working names to glyphs based on csv input file, format "oldname,newname".
+If -c specified, the changes are also made to a classes definition file.
 The algorithm will handle circular rename specifications such as:
 ```
 glyph1,glyph2
 glyph2,glyph1
 ```
 Unless default value for `renameGlyphs` [parameter](parameters.md) is overridden, the .glif filenames in the UFO will also be adjusted.

-This program modifies the glyphs themselves and, if present in lib.plist, the `public.glyphOrder`,  `com.schriftgestaltung.glyphOrder` and `public.postscriptNames` definitions.
+This program modifies the glyphs themselves and, if present in lib.plist, the `public.glyphOrder`, `public.postscriptNames`, `com.schriftgestaltung.glyphOrder` and `com.schriftgestaltung.customParameter.GSFont.DisplayStrings` definitions.
 Any composite glyphs that reference renamed glyphs are adjusted accordingly.

 In normal usage, all oldnames and all newnames mentioned in the csv must be unique.
 The `--mergecomps` option enables special processing that allows newnames to occur more than once in the csv, with the result that the first mention is a normal rename while subsequent mentions indicate glyphs that should be deleted but any references updated to the first (renamed) glyph.
 Any moving anchors (i.e., those whose names start with `_`) on the deleted glyphs will be copied to the first glyph.
 For example:
 ```